3 Things to Avoid When Contacting International Universities

 University staff are very busy people and do not have the time to message back-and-forth with students.
 You need to ask your question/s in your initial message, providing all the necessary key information about you so staff can come back to you with an accurate answer in one go.
 There isn't time to "get to know" you (though this can occur over time once they are confident that you are a serious candidate).
 One of the most frustrating parts of an admissions officer's job is when students don't provide basic information about themselves.
 Don't assume that they will chase you for your this information.
 With your enquiries to universities, get into the habit of introducing yourself (briefly), including where you are from, what course you want to study and when you plan to begin studying.

 You have read this articleEducation / Nigeria with the title 3 Things to Avoid When Contacting International Universities.
-You can bookmark this page URL http://victoriarud.blogspot.com/2014/04/3-things-to-avoid-when-contacting.html.
+You can bookmark this page URL https://victoriarud.blogspot.com/2014/04/3-things-to-avoid-when-contacting.html.
 Thanks!

 Write by: Dj Donk - Thursday, April 3, 2014